marianciuc/JWT-plugin/README.md

-# JwtPlugin
+# JWT-Security
-JwtPlugin is a Java library designed for generating, parsing, and validating JSON Web Tokens (JWTs).
+Jwt-Security is a Java library designed for generating, parsing, and validating JSON Web Tokens (JWTs).
 It provides a simple and secure way to manage authentication tokens in your Java applications, particularly in microservices environments.
 ## Features
 - `JWT Generation`: Create secure access, refresh, and service tokens with customizable expiration times.
 - `Token Parsing`: Easily parse JWTs to retrieve user details, roles, and other claims.